 - 1. Twelve months of full time service and 2000 hours as part of the Denver Health Doctoral Psychology Internship. - 2.
 200 hours of supervision, including 100 hours of individual supervision. - 3.
-Administration, scoring and writing of four psychological test batteries or the equivalent as agreed on by the faculty. - 4.
-Three seminar presentations, including at least two clinical case presentations and one didactic presentation. - 5.
+Administration, scoring, and writing of four psychological assessment batteries or the equivalent as agreed on by the faculty. - 4.
+Three clinical case presentations presented during seminar, and one didactic presentation which may be presented at seminar or another approved setting. - 5.
 Participation in a minimum of 120 hours of didactic training. - 6.
-Final evaluation of "3 = Meets Expectations" or higher on each of the seven goals.
-The student's performance meets expectations for his/her level of training.
+Final evaluation of "3 = Meets Expectations" or higher on each of the nine profession-wide competency areas.
+The trainee's performance meets expectations for his/her level of training.